IrisDin/HealDish/README.md

 # HealDish🥕

-2022WINFO Hackthon
+2022WINFO Hackthon Project💻

 https://lin5288.wixsite.com/website

 [![7IUIxJ.png](https://s4.ax1x.com/2022/01/24/7IUIxJ.png)](https://imgtu.com/i/7IUIxJ)

 # Our story：📖

-People want to pursue a healthy life, but the price of healthy meals is not affordable for everyone, and the word "organic" tag on the product doubles the price of the food.
+People want to pursue a healthy life, but the price of healthy meals is not affordable for everyone, and the word **"organic"** tag on the product doubles the price of the food.

 In society, everyone deserves the opportunity to live a healthy life, regardless of their profession, race, or gender.
 This includes: